GSoC 2018 Ideas

 new-build is a major reworking of how Cabal and cabal-install work internally that unifies the old build commands and sandboxes, and is inspired by concepts from Nix.

 new-build significantly improves developer experience by addressing common problems which were attributed to “Cabal Hell”.
-See also Edward’s blog post for an introduction to
+See also Edward’s blog post and the “Nix-style Local Builds” section of the Cabal manual for an introduction to

 new-build and a more detailed explanation.

 Last year a lot of progress was made, and

 cabal new-build is already gaining popularity, despite being incomplete; we’re quite close, but we’re not there yet!